worldmaking/digm5010/assignments.md

   - Your initial Reading List
   - Your final Annotated Bibliography
   - Any commentary on observations you found while researching the topic that are not specific to the papers -- in particular, did you find a "gap" in the treatment of the topic that could be an important avenue for your own work?

+## Video Tutorial

+Research is about *sharing*.
+Sometimes, that requires sharing *how*.

+1. Create a video-based tutorial (roughly 10-20mins) to introduce a technical topic.
+	- It could be an introduction to a platform we are not covering in class
+	- or an exploration of a library/API or SDK etc. available for one of our platforms
+	- or alternatively, it could be a tutorial on a technique or algorithm or mechanism or a part of mathematics etc.
+2. Whichever you choose, it should cover both of:
+	- introducing the key concepts, the unusual and interesting parts, and related work
+	- deep-dive developing a demonstration (coding a sketch) from the ground up, explaining via voiceover what you are doing at each step and why.
+3. You are welcome to use any screen-recording tool.
+Zoom is OK, Camtasia is pretty fancy, OBS is very powerful.
+Whatever you use, I recommend doing a few takes.
+Sometimes the first take is the best, sometimes the third.
+You are welcome to edit them together if it makes sense.
+But don't lose time making it 'slick' -- that's not the point here.
+People like Dan Shiffman or 3Blue1Brown do make beautiful videos but the most important part is that they convey *what* is interesting/valuable/powerful/etc. about the technical system/tool/algorithm/etc by explaining *how* it works.

 ## Final Paper